thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Wednesday, 06 July 2022
+### Daily Rundown on Thursday, 07 July 2022

-- The average temperature today is 22.3˚C;
+- The average temperature today is 19.6˚C;
-- With highs of 23.15˚C and lows of 11˚C.
+- With highs of 22.55˚C and lows of 13.41˚C.
 - You can expect overcast clouds for the day.

 <!-- weather_marker ends -->